xrdocs/multicast/_tutorials/mldp-flex-algo-fa.md

 On the other hand, we might have critical traffic that we want to carry it through different paths and leverage the Live-Live scenario.
 Later, We can define which path the traffic should follow.

-In the following example
+In the following example we have 1 multicast source, 5 receivers and 2 planes green and blue.
+There is the slicing of the traffic between the 2 different planes but we can see that the source is able to send traffic to both planes.

 ![mLDP + FA_image_2.2.jpg]({{site.baseurl}}/images/mLDP + FA_image_2.2.jpg)

-For example when we have 2 planes (green and blue) we can create a tree on one of them

-In this scenario you can create a scope for the multicast traffic to go through (e.g. in this example Multicast source is only sending traffic over green links).
-Same source can send traffic to a different plane (blue plane) as well. (it is standarized in IETF)

 use case 1 - secure path
-use case 1 - real time communications and applications use case 1 - dual plane/ multi-plane use case 1 - only use a subset of the routers in your network (network slicing) use case 1 - define a path traversing high speed links for bandwidth sensitive traffic
+use case 1 - real time communications and applications use case 1 - dual plane/ multi-plane use case 1 - only use a subset of the routers in your network (network slicing) use case 1 - define a path traversing high speed links for bandwidth sensitive traffic use case 1 - low latency routing use case 1 - paths avoiding specific links use case 1 - data sovereignty / region scope